 ‘Skin A Cat should be compulsory viewing for anyone under 25.
 Scratch that, it should be compulsory viewing for everyone’ A Younger Theatre

-Her play BRIGHT NIGHTS was the 2014 Script6 winner at The Space.
+Their play BRIGHT NIGHTS was the 2014 Script6 winner at The Space.
 Her short play SLEIGHT OF HAND for BAREtruth Theatre’s Little Stitches was performed at Theatre503, Arcola theatre and Gate theatre in 2014.
-She has also recently created and co-written a short film, TAKETH, with the filmmaker Jonny Kight, which went to Cannes this year.

-Isley is a graduate of the Royal Court Young Writers Programme (2012) and Royal Court Invitation Studio Group (2013) and was a Creative Associate of the Soho Theatre Young Company from 2011-2012.
-Her work has been supported by writing programmes at the National Theatre Studio and Cottesloe Theatre, Lyric Hammersmith, the Tricycle, Theatre Royal Stratford East, Ovalhouse and the Orange Tree Theatre.
+Isley is a graduate of the Royal Court Young Writers Programme (2012), the Royal Court Invitation Studio Group (2013), the Soho Theatre Young Company from 2011-2012, and The Bush Theatre’s Emerging Writers’ Group.
+Their work has been supported by writing programmes at the National Theatre Studio and Cottesloe Theatre, Lyric Hammersmith, the Tricycle, Theatre Royal Stratford East, Ovalhouse, the Peggy Ramsey Foundation, and the Orange Tree Theatre.

 Isley’s monologue WHAT’S SO SPECIAL was performed as part of The Get Out at The Royal Court Jerwood Theatre Upstairs.
 Isley received Special Commendation from the 2012 Soho Young Writers Award and won first place for two Editor’s Briefs (IdeasTap) with the poems Sweetbread and The body but hides the heart.
-Her critically acclaimed debut play LEAN enjoyed an extended run at the Tristan Bates Theatre (2013) and was performed in May 2015 by Theatre N16.
-She was named Champion of Literary Death Match at Norfolk and Norwich Festival.
+Their critically acclaimed debut play LEAN enjoyed an extended run at the Tristan Bates Theatre (2013) and was performed in May 2015 by Theatre N16.
+They were named Champion of Literary Death Match at Norfolk and Norwich Festival.

 Not to be reproduced in any form without permission of the Copyright holder.